 Move text from 1329.16 and insert at 1323.18 with the following changes:

-“The TXNAV timer is a timer that is initialized with the duration from the Duration/ID field in the frame most recently successfully transmitted by the TXOP holder, except for PS-Poll frames.(#2458) The TXNAV timer begins counting down from the end of the transmission of the PPDU containing that frame.
+“The TXNAV timer is a single timer, shared by the EDCAFs within a STA, that is initialized with the duration from the Duration/ID field in the frame most recently successfully transmitted by the TXOP holder, except for PS-Poll frames.(#2458) The TXNAV timer begins counting down from the end of the transmission of the PPDU containing that frame.
 An(#2458) HT STA may retransmit unacknowledged MPDUs within the same TXOP or in a subsequent TXOP.

 Then insert the following text after the text above: